 Field Value

-keys in clear text (if possible) (plain text).
-Encryted passwords cannot be displayed in plain text.
+Show passwords and keys in clear text (if possible) Define whether the passwords are to be displayed in clear text (plain text).
+Encrypted passwords cannot be displayed in plain text.

 The function is enabled with Show

 The function is disabled with Hide

 The function is disabled by default.

 If you activate the function, all passwords and keys in all menus are displayed and can be edited in plain text if possible.